MaxLeap/Docs/en/iOS/Guide/CloudData.md

 There are three `emailVerified` states to consider:

-1. `true` - the user confirmed his or her email address by clicking on the link LAS emailed them.
-LASUsers can never have a `true` value when the user account is first created.
+1. `true` - the user confirmed his or her email address by clicking on the link LAS emailed them. `LASUser`s can never have a `true` value when the user account is first created.
 2. `false` - at the time the `LASUser` object was last refreshed, the user had not confirmed his or her email address.
-If `emailVerified` is `false`, consider calling `refresh:` on the `LASUser`.
+If `emailVerified` is `false`, consider calling `+[LASDataManager fetchDataOfObjectInBackground:block:]` and passing the `LASUser` as the first argument.
 3. missing - the `LASUser` was created when email verification was off or the `LASUser` does not have an `email`.

 ### Current User